praveenkumarsrinivasan/kmg/example.md

 ### Age of Information

-- Today Internet is the <span style="color:maroon">largest repository</span> of information.
+- Today Internet is the <span style="color:yellow">largest repository</span> of information.
-- There are tens of <span style="color:maroon">billions</span> of static web pages and unbounded amount of dynamic web content.
+- There are tens of <span style="color:yellow">billions</span> of static web pages and unbounded amount of dynamic web content.
-- The advent of <span style="color:maroon">Social Networks</span> has increased the amount of data in an exponential manner.
+- The advent of <span style="color:yellow">Social Networks</span> has increased the amount of data in an exponential manner.

 Notes:
 - Today Internet is the largest repository of Information